nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     2. In the musician panel, it shows all musicians.
 In the band panel, it shows all bands.

 * **Possible Failing Condition:**
-  1. When the musician already exists in storage (same name), or has duplicate information (phone or email) with another musician who already exists in storage.a
+  1. When the musician already exists in storage (same name), or has duplicate information (phone or email) with another musician who already exists in storage.

 #### Implementation
 Within the `execute()` method of the command, a check is done to ensure that the model does not currently contain any musician with the same name, phone, or email.
 This is achieved through the use of `Model::hasMusician` and `Model::hasDuplicateInfo` method.